ninadingole/iamninad.com/src/posts/a-billion-dollar-go-mistake-part-2.md

 ## Conclusion
 I hope you found this second part of the post useful.
 Adding a layer of safety is always a good idea, but it comes with a cost.
-In this case, I would recommend using the context approach as it is the most flexible approach and guarantees the transaction is released.
+In this case, I would recommend using the context approach along with the `defer tx.Rollback()` after initiating the transaction.

 Cancel context is the best approach for most application types.
 And would serve most of the cases.
 The context in general has a lot of use cases and I would recommend you read more about it.